wcamarao/cappuccino/Readme.md

 ### hot mocking library for node.js

-  It puts together expresso, should and a self-contained mocking library, which API is similar to Mockito, but with some different aspects.
-It's a bit more lax, as it allows method calls in mocks by default.
-There are more differences that you may find out by giving it a try.
+  It puts together expresso, should and a self-contained, AAA mocking library which API is similar to Mockito, but with a few different aspects.
+For instance, it's a bit more lax, as it allows method calls in mocks by default.

 ## Installation